 If you have Barrett’s esophagus, changes to your diet and lifestyle can help keep this condition in check and prevent cancers of the esophagus.

-Barrett’s esophagus is not a serious condition.
-However, esophageal cancers can be deadly.
+Barrett’s esophagus isn’t a serious condition.
+However, esophageal cancers are serious.

 Control your acid reflux to help improve your overall quality of life.
 Find out what foods trigger your acid reflux by keeping a food and symptom journal.
 Also try eliminating certain foods to see if your heartburn improves.
 Talk to your doctor about the best diet and treatment plan for your acid reflux.